MGAMZ/ITKIT/readme.md

-# mgam-ITKIT: Feasible medical Image Operation based on SimpleITK API
+# mgam-ITKIT: Feasible Medical Image Operation based on SimpleITK API

 This repo is now only for **preview**, I am still working on it.
 I hope it will help more researchers with easy APIs one day.
 If you are eager to use several functions, I am happy to offer some help through [my Email](mailto:312065559@qq.com).